 “At Chase, we know that capital turns around communities.
 With this combined $30.5 million in tax credits, and the support of various other community organizations, Roswell Park will not only have the capacity to serve some of Buffalo’s residents most in need, but will also spur increased investment and growth into this community,” said E. Malcolm “Sandy” Wolcott Jr., Chairman of Northeast Middle Market Banking at Chase.

-“DV Community Investment is proud to have contributed $9 million of New Markets Tax Credits to Roswell Park Cancer Institute, creating 290 full-time, quality jobs over the next five years for Buffalo,” said James D. Howard Jr., CEO of DV Community Investment.
+“DV Community Investment is proud to have contributed $9 million of New Markets Tax Credits to Roswell Park Comprehensive Cancer Center, creating 290 full-time, quality jobs over the next five years for Buffalo,” said James D. Howard Jr., CEO of DV Community Investment.